How to Control Risk?

 Information about suitable controls for many common hazards and risks can be obtained from the following:

 In some cases, published information will guide the whole work process.
-In other cases, the guidance may relate to individual plant items or how to safely use specific substances.
+In other cases, the guidance may relate to using specific substances safely to individual plant items.
 You may use the recommended control options if they suit your situation and eliminate or minimize the risk.

 Developing Specific Control Measures

-You may need to develop specific control measures if the available information is not relevant to your workplace’s hazards and risks or circumstances.
-This can be done by referring to the chain of events recorded during the risk assessment.
+You may need to develop specific control measures if the information is irrelevant to your workplace’s hazards, risks, or circumstances.
+This can be done by referring to the events recorded during the risk assessment.

 For each event in the sequence, ask: “What can be done to stop or change the event?”